subvisual/blog/pages/posts/2016/03-march/74-ruby-bits-br-each-with-object.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/140/image@2x.jpg
 tags:
   - development
+intro: "The`Enumerable` module is the core of everything in Ruby.
+It is often said that"
 ---

 The`Enumerable` module is the core of everything in Ruby.
 It is often said that